antarasengupta26624/qbs121finalproject/README.md

 <iframe src="assets/cube.html" width=800 height=600 frameBorder=0></iframe>

 - **What is the visualization showing?**

+The 3D scatterplot illustrates the relationships between Income to Poverty Ratio, Age, and PHQ-9 Score, with each point representing an individual’s data in these three dimensions.
+The color gradient indicates varying levels of depressive symptoms, with darker colors reflecting lower scores.

 - **Why visualize this?**

+  Visualizing these relationships helps to identify patterns in how financial stability and age may influence mental health, allowing for a clearer understanding of the factors contributing to depressive symptoms and facilitating more targeted interventions.

 - **Conclusions**

+The plot suggests a negative correlation between income-to-poverty ratio and PHQ-9 scores, indicating that individuals with higher financial stability tend to report fewer depressive symptoms.
+Additionally, age trends appear to show that older individuals often have lower scores, highlighting the complex interplay between socioeconomic factors and mental health.

 4. *Violin Plot of Gender*
 <iframe src="assets/violin.html" width=800 height=600 frameBorder=0></iframe>

 - **What is the visualization showing?**
+The violin plot illustrates the distribution of PHQ-9 scores across different education levels, differentiated by gender.
+Each "violin" shape represents the density of PHQ-9 scores for males (blue) and females (red) within each education category, highlighting how scores vary between genders at each educational attainment level.

 - **Why visualize this?**
+Visualizing the distribution of PHQ-9 scores by education level and gender allows for a clearer comparison of mental health outcomes across diverse educational backgrounds and identifies potential gender disparities in depressive symptoms, which can inform targeted mental health interventions.

 - **Conclusions**
+The plot suggests that females generally report higher PHQ-9 scores than males at all education levels, indicating greater levels of depressive symptoms among women.
+Moreover, higher educational attainment appears to correspond to lower PHQ-9 scores for both genders, highlighting the influence of education on mental health.
+These findings emphasize the importance of considering both gender and education in understanding mental health outcomes.

 6. *Boxplots*
 - **What is the visualization showing?**